AnsgarSchmidt/einkauf-o-matic/README.md

-![logo][logo]
+updatable![logo][logo]

 einkauf-o-matic
 ===============

 This is the einkauf-o-matic for [c-base space station](http://c-base.org/)

 With it you can manage collective orders.
-You can add shops with its specific critria for minum order and discount.
+You can add shops with its specific critria for minimal order and discount.

 ---